-In the end of each set, one of the 16 rounds of bets was selected at random to determine the earnings of the subjects in that set.
-The subjects were given 10 points for every successful bet in this round, that is, the bet on the group which contained the urn used in this round.
-The bets made in this round also entailed costs.
-The first bet made on Group 1 in this round cost one point.
+bet made on Group 1 in this round cost one point.
 The cost of each additional bet on Group 1 was one point more than the cost of the previous bet on Group 1.
 That is, the nth bet cost n points.
-Similarly, the first bet made on Group 2 in this round cost 1 point and the nth bet cost n points.
+Similarly, the 1st bet made on Group 2 in this round cost 1 point and the nth bet cost n points.
 If individuals are risk neutral Bayesian payoff maximizers, then bets should be revealing of their beliefs about the probabilities, that is, this is a proper scoring rule.
 For instance, a subject who thinks the likelihood is 0.35 that Group 1 is the true state, and 0.65 that it is Group 2, should place 3 bets on Group 1 and 6 bets on Group 2.
-Total bets across the two groups should always be 9 or 10.
+Total bets across the two groups should always be 9 or 10.9